 SECT.
-III. - Diagnosis.
+III.-On the Diagnosis.

-This affection can, in general, be distinguished from any other swelling on the spine, by the corresponding deficiency or cleft in the posterior portion of the vertebræ, the bony edges of which can be distinctly felt around the margin of the tumour; by its retreating within the spinal channel on being pressed, frequently by its transparency, softness, and fluctuation; yet it has been mistaken for tumours of a different character, and operations, speedily fatal, have been performed upon them.[†]
+THIS affection can, in general, be distinguished from any other swelling on the spine, by the corresponding deficiency or cleft in the posterior portion of the vertebræ, the bony edges of which can be distinctly felt around the margin of the tumor; by its retreating within the spinal channel on being pressed, frequently by its transparency, softness and fluctuation; yet it has been mistaken for tumors of a different character, and operations, speedily fatal, have been performed upon them.